DSestu/Prefect-simple-task-scheduler/README.md

 * Go to the task scheduler

 * Edit the `Prefect` task

-* In general: set to `Run whether user is logged on or not`

 * In settings: Uncheck `Stop the task if it runs longer than`